-- There is the CBX pass itself; which comes to $30 RT
+- There is the CBX pass itself; which comes to $45 RT (prices vary by season)

 - Uber to the border if you don’t have someone willing to drive you (from the OB area, $35 each direction).

-Note: I recently found out that there is a CBX shuttle that leaves out of the Santa Fe Depot in downtown San Diego, $10 each way.
-If I fly out of TIJ again I will make sure to use this service.
+Note: I recently found out that there is a CBX shuttle that leaves out of the Santa Fe Depot in downtown San Diego.
+If I fly out of TIJ again I will make sure to use this service to save money.

-As an example, I just used Kayak to price out two round-trip tickets to MEX from each border city, using the dates 3/23-3/27.
-I found a round-trip on VivaAerobus from TIJ for $150 and a “fare hacker” round trip on United & Delta from San Diego for $315.
-BUT!
-This SAN-MEX ticket was not nonstop; it had a dumb stop in LAX with a very long layover.
-Even with the cost incurred by using CBX + Uber, let’s say $100, I still would save $65 and ten hours.
-I will note that flying VivaAerobus was a thoroughly unlikable experience.
+As an example, I just used Kayak to price out two round-trip tickets to MEX from each border city, using the dates 6/2/23 – 6/9/23.
+I found a round-trip on Volaris from TIJ for $97 and a “fare hacker” round trip on Fontier/Volaris/VivaAerobus from San Diego for $501.
+This SAN-MEX ticket was not nonstop; it had a layover in Denver on one leg and a layover in Phoenix on another leg (making the travel time 8 hours each direction).
+Even with the cost incurred by using CBX + Uber, let’s say $100, I still would save $200 and ten hours.
+I will note that flying VivaAerobus (if that’s the carrier that comes up for you) was a thoroughly unlikable experience.
 Look for AeroMexico or Volaris flights instead, even though they will be slightly more.